ucphhpc/ldap_hooks/README.rst

     c.Spawner.pre_spawn_hook = hello_hook

-Beyond this, a set of connection parameters must be set in order for the JupyterHub server to be able to interact with the designated LDAP host::
+In addition to specifying the ``pre_spawn_hook``, a set of connection parameters must be set in order for the JupyterHub server to be able to interact with the designated LDAP host::

     from ldap_hooks import LDAP